tomeralayof/capitolis-task/README.md

 installation: server:

-run npm i to get the node module run npm run dev to start the server
+run npm i to get the node module
+,run npm run dev to start the server
 client:

 run npm i to get the node module